MarkAgimba/Dja_1/README.md

 The program lets the user search for an image based on category
 * Example input: Submit search form
-* Example output: displays results based on search term
+* Example output: displays results based on search term.
+* User can click on the photo and be able to see the image info and caption
+* User can furthermore copy the image link.
+* User can aslo close the photo and scroll through the website to look at other photos.

 ## Live site
 https://mpic.herokuapp.com/